Skip to main navigation Skip to main content

 The MS-STAT2 study is designed to test the effectiveness of repurposed simvastatin in a phase 3 double blind, randomised, placebo controlled trial (1:1) in patients with secondary progressive MS (SPMS), to determine if the rate of disability progression can be slowed over a three year period.

-Funded by the National Institute for Health Research (NIHR), MS Society (UK), National MS Society (US), the NHS and UK universities.
+Funded by the National Institute for Health and Care Research, the MS Society (UK), the National MS Society (US), the NHS and UK universities.

 A Multicenter, Global, Observational Study to Collect Information on Safety and to Document the Drug Utilization of Tecfidera™ (Dimethyl Fumarate) When Used in Routine Medical Practice in the Treatment of Multiple Sclerosis (ESTEEM)